 - Verdict for man rendered partial paraplegic following a spinal injection for pain.
 The man was not a good candidate for the surgery, was not given informal consent and appropriate safety problems were not used.

 - Settlement for a high school swimmer rendered quadriplegic diving from too high starting blocks into too shallow water.

-- Settlement for man who contracted botulism after eating tainted chili sauce.
-Temporary paralysis
+- Settlement for a man who contracted botulism after eating tainted chili sauce.
+Temporary paralysis.

 Dennis and his wife, Kim, have four children.
 They are members of the St. Colman parish on Cleveland's near west side.